awsdocs/amazon-kendra-developer-guide/doc_source/feedback-api.md

 # Using the Amazon Kendra API to submit feedback<a name="feedback-api"></a>

-To use the Amazon Kendra API to submit query feedback, use the [ SubmitFeedback ](API_SubmitFeedback.md) operation\.
-To identify the query, you supply the `IndexID` of the index that the query applies to, and the `QueryId` returned in the response from the [ Query ](API_Query.md) operation\.
+To use the Amazon Kendra API to submit query feedback, use the [SubmitFeedback](API_SubmitFeedback.md) API\.
+To identify the query, you supply the `IndexID` of the index that the query applies to, and the `QueryId` returned in the response from the [Query](API_Query.md) API\.

 The following example shows how to submit click and relevance feedback using the Amazon Kendra API\.
 You can submit multiple sets of feedback through the `ClickFeedbackItems` and `RelevanceFeedbackItems` arrays\.
 This example submits a single click and a single relevance feedback item\.
 The feedback submittal uses the current time\.